Cycling the Great Glen

 One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board.
 We have people of all ages, solo travelers, couples and also families.

-No, the barge doesn’t take the same route that the cyclists do.
+No, the barge doesn’t take the same route as the cyclists do.
 Sometimes the route may be altered because of weather conditions or repairs to bridges or locks and then the guests and the guide can arrange with the skipper to be met at a different place.
 Naturally you can always stay on board for one or more days.

 Specialised cycle clothing may be handy but not strictly necessary.
 What you do need (among other things) is the following: